rpadovani/rpadovani.com/privacy.md

 layout: page
 title: Privacy
 permalink: /privacy
+intro: "I respect your privacy :-)"
 ---

-I respect your privacy :-)

 This is why I do not use any third party analytics, nor I load any asset from any other server.